mittalshivansh/PollingWidget/readme.md

 ### My Approach ###

-* Skipped DI to hustle up it quickly
+* Skipping DI for now to hustle up
-* Implemented MVVM
+* Implementing MVVM
+* using LiveData for reactive bindings
 * Coroutines for efficient threading
+* Giving preference to RecyclerView even for small list.
+As notifyDataSetChanged or updating data operation for normal LinearLayout will be  more expensive than RecyclerView, Also RecyclerView nicer Api helps us to keep the code clean out of the box